feups/devbox/README.md

 ```
 → vcsh mr remote set-url origin git://github.com/PierreR/vcsh_mr_template.git
 ```
 As a note, if you want to override the CIRB dotfiles completely you can replace [the pointer to the dotfiles](https://github.com/PierreR/vcsh_mr_template/commit/82708255d904beffe53b9587e8f553aa8804cc37).
+In order to keep such a setting after a `vagrant destroy`, you would copy the `user/params.sh` to `/vagrant` and change the `mr_template_repo_url` value.

 For more information about `vcsh`, [Look here](https://github.com/RichiH/vcsh/blob/master/doc/README.md#from-zero-to-vcsh).